Head's up, there might be affiliate links ahead!

 - 5 cups vegetable soup stock

-- ½ cup real coconut milk (the stuff in the can, not the stuff you put in your cofffee)
+- ½ cup real coconut milk the stuff in the can, not the stuff in the big cartons

 - 1 tablespoon of apple cider vinegar